syncfusion-content/windowsforms-docs/WindowsForms/PivotGrid/Getting-Started.md

 ## Filtering

-Filtering can be enabled or disabled in PivotGrid control by using the [AllowFiltering](http://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.PivotAnalysis.Windows~Syncfusion.Windows.Forms.PivotAnalysis.PivotGridControl~AllowFiltering.html) property.
+Filtering can be enabled or disabled in pivot grid control by using the [AllowFiltering](http://help.syncfusion.com/cr/cref_files/windowsforms/Syncfusion.PivotAnalysis.Windows~Syncfusion.Windows.Forms.PivotAnalysis.PivotGridControl~AllowFiltering.html) property.
 You can apply filters to one or more columns.

 {% tabs %}

 {% highlight c# %}

-// Enables filtering in PivotGrid control. this.pivotGridControl1.AllowFiltering = true;
+// Enables filtering in pivot grid control. this.pivotGridControl1.AllowFiltering = true;

 {% endhighlight %}

 {% highlight vb %}

-' Enables filtering in PivotGrid control.
+' Enables filtering in pivot grid control.
 Me.pivotGridControl1.AllowFiltering = True

 {% endhighlight %}